Updated May 6th, 2019.

 Things to Do in La Paz

-Twice a day every day, a free city walking tour leaves from Plaza San Pedro and takes you around all the best bits of La Paz.
-Not only will it help you to find your bearings in this crazy, chaotic city but you’ll also learn a whole lot about the people, history and customs which make La Paz so unique and interesting.
+One of the best options are the walking tours ran by Be a Local.
+Not only will a walking tour help you to find your bearings in this crazy, chaotic city but you’ll also learn a whole lot about the people, history and customs which make La Paz so unique and interesting.

 La Paz’ markets are a great place to pick up South American souvenirs, though some rather wackier than others.
 The Witch’s market is thus named for all the weird and wonderful concoctions sold at the stalls there.